samboy/misc-civ4-mapscripts/README.md

 The mainline version of Totestra, my most popular mapscript, is here: https://github.com/samboy/Totestra-mapscript/

+# ArabianBigIsland.py

+This is a perfect world variant tweaked to make maps suitable for Legends of Ancient Arabia (LoAA), and is one of the map scripts included with LoAA.
+This is similar to SandBar and BigIsland.

 # SandBar.py

 I felt that Legends of Ancient Arabia (LoAA), as well as the other Arabian